StarPlayrX/bigmac/README.md

 13. Execute`./postinstall.sh`

 ### Pre Install Track, Before you open the Big Sur Installer (Works with All Macs)
 1. Boot up the Install macOS Big Sur USB Disk (Don't have it?
-Execute `sudo ./bigmac.sh`)
+Execute `sudo ./bigmac.sh`).
-2. Execute `cd /Volumes/bigmac`
+2. Execute `cd /Volumes/bigmac`.
-7. Execute `./preinstall.sh`
+7. Execute `./preinstall.sh`.
-8. set boot-args to `-no_compat_check -v`
+8. set boot-args to `-no_compat_check -v`.
 9. Quit the Terminal.
 Open the big Sur installer app.
-10. Big Sur installs in three stages
+10. Big Sur installs in three stages.

 ### Post Install Track, Required for Mac Pro 3,1
-1. Boot up the Install macOS Big Sur USB Disk (don't have it? run `sudo ./bigmac.sh`)
+1. Boot up the Install macOS Big Sur USB Disk (Don't have it?
+Run `sudo ./bigmac.sh`)
-2. Execute `cd /Volumes/bigmac`
+2. Execute `cd /Volumes/bigmac`.
-4. Type `./postinstall.sh` and type in the volume name of the install you just did (e.g., `/Volumes/Macintosh\ HD` (This will be improved in a future version), You may have to use `ls -a` in volumes to get the name before hand. (e.g., `./postinstall.sh /Volumes/Macintosh\ HD`)
+4. Type `./postinstall.sh` and type in the volume name of the install you just did (e.g., `/Volumes/Macintosh\ HD` (This will be improved in a future version); You may have to use `ls -al` in volumes to get the name before hand. (e.g., `./postinstall.sh /Volumes/Macintosh\ HD`)
 5. Quit the Terminal and select your startup disk.

 ### Notes about Big Sur Installs